rekhaDevs/samagragovernance.in/src/pages/team/index.md

       Deendayal Energy University.
 Prior to joining Samagra, he was working as the National Head of Operations at AIESEC in India, focusing on leadership development in youth.
 A strong desire to bring about systemic change while working with the government brought him to Samagra.
-Currently, he is part of the Saksham Haryana-Skills & Employment team.
     image: /img/edited_shashwat.jpg
     linkedInProfile: 'https://www.linkedin.com/in/shashwat-shah-32a1131b4/'
     name: Shashwat Shah
-    project: Saksham Haryana-Skills & Employment
+    project: .
   - bio: >-
       Shipra holds an MPhil degree in Public Policy from the University of Cambridge, UK and a Bachelor's degree in History from Lady Shri Ram